 |Laura Bennegadi, Assistant Director

-LAURA BENNEGADI is the founder and CEO of ArtBound Initiative, a global internship program in the arts which connects students and recent graduates with artists and arts organizations in New York and Berlin.
+LAURA BENNEGADI is the founder and CEO of ArtBound Initiative, a global internship program in the arts which connects students and recent graduates with arts and design organizations in New York, Berlin and Hong Kong.

 T. EDWARD HAMBLETON founded the Phoenix Theatre with Norris Houghton in 1953, thereby becoming (The New York Times, Sept.
 25, 1980) “one of the pioneers of the Off-Broadway movement.”
 After 29 consecutive New York seasons and 164 productions as Managing Director, T. Edward continues the Phoenix commitment, presenting challenging new productions of high artistic quality and assisting emerging playwrights.
 During its long and distinguished history, the Phoenix has presented new works by Robert Audrey, Frank Gilroy, Arthur Kopit, James Saunders, LaTouche and Moross while at the same time offering fresh productions of Shakespeare, Shaw, Pirandello, Brecht, O’Neill, Ionesco, Fry, O’Casey, Sherwood, Gorky, Marlowe, Kaufman and Hart, Sartre, Molière, Miller and Williams, under such directors as Tyrone Guthrie, John Houseman, Ellis Rabb, Gordon Davidson, Hal Prince and Gene Saks with actors the caliber of Helen Hayes, Irene Worth, Cynthia Harris, Meryl Streep, Eva Le Gallienne, Jimmy Stewart, Nancy Walker and Carol Burnett.